Conspiracy Game

-Conspiracy Game is the fourth title in the Ghostwalker Series of paranormal romance by Christine Feehan.
+Conspiracy Game is the fourth title in the Ghostwalker series of paranormal romance novels by Christine Feehan, published in 2006 by Penguin Group.

 Plot summary

 Jack Norton, one of a group of Navy SEALs that were psychically and physically enhanced by Dr. Peter Whitney, called Ghostwalkers, is on a mission to the Democratic Republic of the Congo to rescue his twin brother, Ken from rebel forces.
-Ken had led a team sent to save an American senator whose plane had gone down.
-Unfortunately, Ken himself was then captured and tortured before he was retrieved.
-When he rescued his brother, Jack too was captured; however he was able to escape.
+Ken had led a team sent to save an American senator whose plane had gone down, but Ken himself was then captured and tortured before he was retrieved.
+When he rescued his brother, Jack too was captured, but was able to escape.

 Briony Jenkins takes a walk in the jungle, despite the danger of encountering rebel forces.
-She is a member of a circus family, called the Flying Five.
-But she has always been different; she cannot be around people without feeling constant pain.
+She is a member of a circus family, called the Flying Five, but she has always been different, as she cannot be around people without feeling constant pain.
 She is also stronger and faster than either of her four brothers.

 Jack encounters Briony while hiding in the jungle, and is immediately aware that she is a Ghostwalker like himself.
 He is also stunned by his powerful attraction to her.
-Briony in turn is amazed that even with his numerous injuries, she cannot feel his pain nor hear his thoughts; it's the first time that has ever happened.
+Briony in turn is amazed that even with his numerous injuries, she cannot feel his pain nor hear his thoughts; it is the first time that has ever happened.
 She is also surprised to learn that Jack knows her older brother Jebediah, having served with him when Jeb was a SEAL.